thoughtbox/sandfly-restrict/README.md

 This version has been tested to work with Sandfly v4.6.1, AKA "it works for me".

 # end note
-I have no affiliation with Sandfly, Inc.; I merely find the product interesting.
+I have no affiliation with Sandfly Security, Ltd.; I merely find the product interesting.